-Hearing aids are electronic devices worn on the ear.
+- Hearing aids are electronic devices worn on the ear.
 They assist a person by making some sounds louder so that the person can hear better.

-Personal remote microphone systems

-Personal remote microphone systems help people who use hearing aids to hear better in noisy places.
+Preprogrammed and programmable hearing aids are included. - Personal remote microphone systems help people who use hearing aids to hear better in noisy places.